 These payments are by nature voluntary payer is not legally obliged to make such payments.
 The payer is making payment as gratitude towards a person’s loss and suffering.
 Ex- gratia payments are also referred to as ‘golden handshakes’ or ‘golden boots.
-It is a settlement package where there is no legal liability but moral obligation out of which payment is made in order to avoid further legal matters in the court of law.
+It is a settlement package where there is no legal liability but moral obligation out of which payment is made to avoid further legal matters in the court of law.
 It is often termed as a gesture of goodwill for something bad that had happened with you or your loved ones.

-- Company planning for layoffs will pay ex gratia payment to affected employees over and above statutory payments which are legally due.
+- Company planning for layoffs will pay ex gratia payment to affected employees over and above statutory payments, which are legally due.

 - Malaysia Airlines had given ex- gratia payments to the families of each passenger aboard missing in the flight accident.

-- The Prime minister of Malaysia announced ex- gratia payments to the judges affected by 1988 Malaysian constitutional crises.
+- The Prime minister of Malaysia announced ex- gratia payments to the judges affected by the 1988 Malaysian constitutional crises.

 - US department of defense announced this payment to the families of each non-US personnel killed in the friendly fire accident in the 1994 Black Hawk shootdown incident.

-- PM of India announced this payment to families of CRPF personnel killed in Pulwama terrorist attack in J&K state.
+- PM of India announced this payment to families of CRPF personnel killed in the Pulwama terrorist attack in J&K state.
 Recently in India, the coal minister raises ex- gratia for fatal mine accidents by three times.

-- USS Vincennes fired upon Iran Air Flight and killed hundreds of individuals, the US government announced this payment to the families of victims.
+- USS Vincennes fired upon Iran Air Flight and killed hundreds of individuals; the US government announced this payment to the families of victims.

 Calculation of Ex Gratia Payment

-Ex Gratia Payment vs Bonus
+Ex Gratia Payment vs. Bonus

 The taxability of such payments differs from country to country.
-There is tax break for such non-contractual payments up to a certain amount.
+There is a tax break for such non-contractual payments up to a certain amount.
 The employer pays you ex gratia, at the time of tax filing, the employee must select an appropriate box to avoid tax on such income.
 The threshold limit in Britain is around Euro 30,000.
-April 2020 onwards, an employer will be required to pay NIC on any part of termination payment in excess of Euro 30,000.
+April 2020 onwards, an employer will be required to pay NIC on any part of termination payment above Euro 30,000.
 The employer may pass on such a burden of tax to employees by reducing their payment.
 The employee, in turn, may go to the employment tribunal and may get Euro 30,000 compensation but will be subject to tax.
 These payments made above Euro 30,000 must be reported to HM Revenue and customs.

 - In the US, these payments are taxable under federal tax and state tax laws.

-This has been a guide to what is Ex Gratia Payment and its meaning.
+This article has been a guide to what is Ex Gratia Payment and its meaning.
 Here we discuss the taxability and calculation of ex gratia payment with their examples and differences.
 You may learn more about financing from the following articles –